IRS Foreign Bank Account Reporting Requirements and Forms

 With so many options, which foreign reporting form should you use?
 As you can see from the discussion above, while each individual form is designed to address a discrete set of circumstances and to satisfy taxpayers’ reporting obligations under separate provisions of the Internal Revenue Code, it will not always be clear what filing (if any) is required.
 Combine this with the separate FBAR filing requirements, and taxpayers with foreign holdings will often face a quagmire of reporting and disclosure obligations along with the potential for significant ramifications in the event that they misinterpret or misapply the applicable law.

-That said, complying with the foreign financial reporting requirements is not impossible and an experienced tax attorney such as the Managing Partner of Thorn Law Group, Kevin E. Thorn, can help you meet your obligations to the IRS.
+That said, complying with the foreign bank account reporting requirements is not impossible and an experienced tax attorney such as the Managing Partner of Thorn Law Group, Kevin E. Thorn, can help you meet your obligations to the IRS.
 The following are some basic considerations to keep in mind as you begin to examine your reporting obligations:

 Use Form 3520 if . . .